qxxxb/ctf/2020/cyber_security_rumble/csregex/README.md

 The `require` function looks very interesting.
 If I can `require` the `fs` module and call `readdirSync`, then I could figure out where the flag is.
 Unfortunately, it returns a Promise object.
-I spent a few hours trying to figure out how to resolve a promise synchronously and it eventually realized that it was probably impossible.
+I spent a few hours trying to figure out how to resolve a promise synchronously and it eventually realized that I was probably impossible.
 JS is stupid.

-Finally, I tried to an exploit that did not require synchronous execution and return.
-Instead of trying to make it return the string I wanted in the request, I would make it run `ls` and send the output to my server.
+Finally, I tried to an exploit that did not require synchronous execution.
+Instead of trying to make it return the string I wanted in the request, I would make it run `ls` and send the output to a socket on my computer.

 So next I made my router forward port 4445.
 Next I set up a listener on my
 computer: